cupy/cupy/docs/source/upgrade.rst

 Dropping NumPy 1.17 Support
 ---------------------------

-NumPy 1.17 is not longer supported.
+NumPy 1.17 is no longer supported.

 Changes in :class:`cupy.cuda.Stream` and :class:`cupy.cuda.Device` Behavior
 ---------------------------------------------------------------------------